jesjess243/web102_prework/README.md

 ## Notes

 One challenge I encountered was juggling the ternary operators to properly format the header statement.
-Also, I was not able to add the functionality I wanted for the modal window.
-My goal is a popup that appears when scrolling to the bottom of the page, providing a form to become a crowdfunder using a dropdown list of available games and a dollar amount.
+Also, I was not able to add the full functionality for the modal window.
+I wanted a popup that appears when scrolling to the bottom of the page, providing a form to become a crowdfunder using a dropdown list of available games and a dollar amount.
 However, I wasn't able to find how to create a dropdown in HTML.
 I plan to resolve both of these issues and finalize the modal.

 ## License